seregakotenko/next-questionnaire/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 Code quality checks are included in the project (Prettier, Eslint).
-Staged code will be checked on commit via git commit hooks but can be started at any time with:
+Staged code will be checked by the next command:

 ```sh
 yarn lint